AggregateComputing/experiment-2023-acsos-distributed-frp/README.md

 we recommend to use the IntelliJ Idea IDE.
 Opening the project in IntelliJ Idea will automatically import the project, download the dependencies, and allow for a smooth development experience.

+When the GUI pop-up, press <kbd>P</kbd> to see the dynamics described in the articles.

 ## Regenerate the charts